The Textile Museum of Canada was founded in 1975 by textile enthusiasts and collectors Max Allen and Simon Waegemaekers.

 Each year the Textile Museum of Canada welcomes a growing audience of approximately 30,000 visitors with an additional 450,000 Web visits.

 Since 2001, the Museum has made significant investments into online programming, artifact digitization and new media technologies.
 The Museum engages a global audience through its new media applications; it also supports research and promotes access through its online digital collection.
-Significant online programming began with Cloth & Clay: Communicating Culture, followed by Canadian Tapestry: The Fabric of Cultural Diversity, Digital Threads and In Touch: Connecting Cloth, Culture + Art.
-Our latest web project, Social Fabric, is a Web 2.0 environment that invites visitors to share their unique knowledge, experiences, feelings and creativity with the Museum and each other by responding to 50 featured artifacts.
+Significant online programming began with Cloth & Clay: Communicating Culture, followed by Canadian Tapestry: The Fabric of Cultural Diversity, Digital Threads, In Touch: Connecting Cloth, Culture + Art and Social Fabric.
+TXTilecity is an an interactive website and mobile app that brings Toronto to life in stories and memories that show the significant role textiles have played in shaping the city ’s urban landscape.

 The Museum Shop features one-of-a-kind home décor items, handmade scarves, unique gifts and resource books as well as collectable textiles, carpets, clothing and other related items from around the world.
 To find out more visit the Museum Shop section.